What Is Baptism?

 Why Do We Baptize By Immersion?

-Second, every baptism in the New Testament is by immersion.
-As a matter of fact, the word baptize (baptizo in the Greek) means "to immerse" or "dip under water."
+Every baptism in the New Testament is by immersion.
+The word baptize (baptizo in the Greek) means "to immerse" or "dip under water."
 We use the word baptize straight from the original Greek word, but if it were translated to English, we would probably be talking about the meaning of "being dunked."

 I Was Baptized As An Infant...